Safe use of metal turning lathes

 Risk

-Employees who are inexperienced, lack training or adequate supervision are at risk of injuring themselves and others by becoming entangled in moving parts of the lathe or using poorly fitted chucks and work pieces that can become projectiles.
+Employees who are inexperienced, without training or adequate supervision are at risk of injuring themselves and others.
+They may become entangled in moving parts of the lathe or use poorly fitted chucks and work pieces that can become projectiles.

 - Ensure all operators are appropriately trained and competent before beginning work on the lathe.